 - lightly season with salt and pepper, and brush with olive oil

-- Top with plenty of grated parmesan and tomato sauce, then add another layer of eggplant slices and so on, until you finish them up.
+- Top with plenty of grated parmesan and tomato sauce, then add another layer of aubergine slices and so on, until you finish them up.

-If you’ve tried this HEALTHY BAKED EGGPLANT PARMESAN STACKS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this HEALTHY BAKED AUBERGINE PARMESAN STACKS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 3 eggplants (aubergines)
+- 3 aubergines (eggplant)

 - 1 cup grated parmesan cheese

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 1 cup tomato sauce

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/8 tsp black pepper
+- ⅛ teaspoon black pepper

-- 1 tbsp fresh parsley or basil
+- 1 tablespoon fresh parsley or basil

-Preheat the oven at 200 degrees Celsius (390 Fahreneheit).
+- Preheat the oven at 200 degrees Celsius (390 Fahreneheit).

-Season lightly with salt and pepper, and brush some olive oil over.
+- Season lightly with salt and pepper, and brush some olive oil over.

-Bake for 20 minutes or until golden and tender.
+- Bake for 20 minutes or until golden and tender.

-Make sure you end with tomato sauce and cheese on top.
+- Make sure you end with tomato sauce and cheese on top.